1. Who we are

 Legal basis for collecting your personal data

-When you complete all loan application details on our website we process this data on the basis that we have a legitimate interest in processing this data - you have come to us to provide you with a service and, as a part of providing that service, we have to process your data.
+When you complete all loan application details on our website we process this data on the basis that we have a legitimate interest in processing this data.

 How we use your Personal Data